-When DPF regeneration has not been possible due to a long period of unfavourable driving conditions, a warning message DPF FULL SEE HANDBOOK plus either a RED or AMBER priority warning light is displayed on the message centre, see page 99.
+When DPF regeneration has not been possible due to a long period of unfavourable driving conditions, a warning message DPF FULL SEE HANDBOOK plus either a red or amber priority warning indicator is displayed on the message centre, see page 'MESSAGES', page 102.

-Caution: If the message with the RED priority warning indicator is displayed, seek qualified assistance as soon as possible before damage to the DPF occurs.
+Caution: If the message with the red priority warning indicator is displayed, seek qualified assistance as soon as possible before damage to the DPF occurs.

-If the message with the AMBER priority warning indicator is displayed, regeneration of the DPF is required.
+If the message with the amber priority warning indicator is displayed, regeneration of the DPF is required.

-Note: Once triggered, the warning light and message will remain on until regeneration has occurred, or the starter switch is turned off.
-If regeneration of the DPF is still required when the starter switch is turned back on, the warning light and message will only reappear after approximately four minutes of driving.
+Note: Once triggered, the warning indicator and message will remain on until regeneration has occurred, or the starter switch is turned off.
+If regeneration of the DPF is still required when the starter switch is turned back on, the warning indicator and message will only reappear after approximately four minutes of driving.